greggelong/prologStudy2021a/README.md

 I will do the next Chapter of learn prolog now on my dell. and push the

 changes.
-I like working with proglog on my Dell and since I am not writing
+I like working with prolog on my Dell and since I am not writing

 demanding JavaScript for the browser my slow computer works just fine